National Progressive Center Union: History

-It only took until August when this government fell.
+It only lasted for four months until August, when this government fell.
 Nikolaos Plastiras wished to widen the scope of the leniency measures.
 However, his coalition partners were against any such advances.
-Plastiras began to frustratedly speak out against his colleagues and on 17 August the Liberal element fully withdrew from Plastiras' government.
-And so Plastiras submitted his resignation.
+Plastiras began to frustratedly speak out against his colleagues and the Liberal element fully withdrew from Plastiras' government on 17 August.
+And so, Plastiras submitted his resignation.
 Venizelos formed a new Liberal-led cabinet with the 'National Reconstruction Party' in tow.
 Two days before the customary vote of confidence, EPEK withdrew support from the new government and the Venizelos government resigned after it failed to obtain the votes to carry on.

-The Election of 9 September 1951 was contested by 9 parties in a parliament of 258 seats under a system of 'reinforced' proportional representation.
+The election of 9 September 1951 was contested by 9 parties in a parliament of 258 seats under a system of 'reinforced' proportional representation.
 EPEK displaced the Liberal Party as the second largest party in parliament garnering 23.5 per cent of the vote and 74 seats.
 Meanwhile, the forces of the right had flocked to the standard of Alexandros Papagos' Greek Rally party which emerged as the largest party with 114 seats.
 King Paul met with the leaders of the three largest parties - Papagos, Plastiras and Venizelos - to discuss the formation of a government.
-Papagos, as leader of the largest party, was called on first, but he declined on the grounds that his party would not collaborate with the' old order'.
-Then Plastiras and Venizelos agreed to form a coalition government, between the two parties, they had 131 out of 258 seats in the chamber, which was just enough for a majority.
-Plastiras was once again sworn in as Prime Minister, along with Venizelos who was to be Foreign Minister and Vice-Premier.
-On 1 November Plastiras won a confidence vote by 131 votes to 115.
+Papagos, as leader of the largest party, was called on first, but he declined on the grounds that his party would not collaborate with the 'old order.'
+Then, Plastiras and Venizelos agreed to form a coalition government; between the two parties, they had 131 out of 258 seats in the chamber, which was just enough for a majority.
+Plastiras was once again sworn in as Prime Minister along with Venizelos, who was to be Foreign Minister and Vice-Premier.
+On 1 November, Plastiras won a confidence vote by 131 votes to 115.
 EPEK initiated a revision of the constitution, specifically granting women the vote, empowered the government to expropriate large estates for re-distribution to landless farmers and made provision for the Queen to act as regent in the King's absence.
 It rationalised succession laws which had previously been ambiguous as to whom the crown should be passed on to.
 By a technicality, it could be interpreted that Prince George (1869-1957) was rightfully King.
 The revised constitution was ratified by King Paul on 1 January 1952.